 The other thing I highly recommend is a stash of solar lights.
 Candles and oil lamps are lovely; I have a quite a few, and it’s always nice to have a good reason to use them.
 However, it’s not the safest move to leave them burning while you go to sleep.
 The biggest problem I’ve had with solar lights is that they’re great when they work, but so many of them are garbage.
 I’ve gone through many purchases and ended up simply tossing most of them.
 But you can benefit from this, since I have two that I can recommend.
 They stay on all night, usually until dawn.

 For larger, more permanent lighting outside, this one works terrific: https://www.amazon.com/Large-Outdoor-Solar-Powered-SL-8405/dp/B00F6INLVG/.
-And for smaller lights, I’ve just picked up these: https://www.amazon.com/BABALI-Lantern-Waterproof-Lanterns-Decorative/dp/B07H9WJ5K4/.
-These also last until dawn, even the one I just leave on the windowsill.
-I don’t even have to take it outside and hang it in the sun.
+And for smaller lights, I’ve recently picked up these: https://www.amazon.com/BABALI-Lantern-Waterproof-Lanterns-Decorative/dp/B07H9WJ5K4/.
+These also last until dawn, although I had to replace the battery after only a couple of weeks.
 I particularly like the small ones because I can bring them inside at night and leave them on while I sleep.

 I already heat my house with a wood stove, since I live in an oak wood, and every year we lose enough branches in storms to heat our home for the winter.
 If you don’t have an emergency heat source, that might be worth looking into.

 As long as you’ve got light, a decent stash of food, a supply of clean water, and a way to heat your house and cook your food, then barring any medical considerations (which you should definitely plan for in advance), you’ll do okay.
 I miss internet access, (apologies to those who’ve waited for me to visit their blogs), but I’ve got lots of good books.
 I’m fortunate that I can just hunker down and ride it out.